How We Operate

 The Board appoints a Chairperson, Vice Chairperson, Finance Director and Company Secretary and meets monthly.
 The Board is focused on the strategic operation of the organisation.

-The HAI employs three staff members: an Operations Manager, an Administrator and a Membership Coordinator.
+The HAI employs three staff members: a Chief Executive Officer, an Administrator and a Projects and Membership Coordinator.

 The HAI operates under the rules of its Constitution (Download pdf 356 KB), in line with the provisions of the Charities Act 2009 and the Companies Act 2014.
 The HAI Strategic Plan 2021–2023 (Download pdf 232 KB) clarifies the association’s mission, vision and values.
 It outlines a series of aims that will advocate for our members and the wider humanist community, and strengthen the rights of the non-religious in Ireland.